 2. Scroll down to the Remotes & Accessories heading.

 NVIDIA separates the accessories you’ve connected to your Shield TV into two categories: official Shield accessories and generic Bluetooth accessories.

-If you’ve also connected a wireless device through a USB receiver, they won’t show up on this list at all, even if they’re connected and functioning properly.
+If your wireless device is connected through a USB receiver, it will not show up on this list, even if it’s working correctly.

-In this example, we’re going to focus on my 2019 Shield Remote.
-We’ll find that under the SHIELD Accessories section.
+This example will focus on my 2019 Shield Remote, listed under the SHIELD Accessories section.

 4. Select your Shield Remote from the list.

-Here you’ll find a list of all the official NVIDIA Shield accessories (both remotes and game controllers) that are paired to this device.
+Here you’ll find a list of all the official NVIDIA Shield accessories (both remotes and game controllers) paired with this device.

-If the status bar on your battery shows critical, then start by replacing the batteries on your NVIDIA Shield remote.
-Often, that fixes any connectivity problems you’re having without needing to go to another step.
+If the status bar on your battery is critical, start by replacing the batteries on your NVIDIA Shield remote.
+Often, that fixes any connectivity problems you’re having without going to another step.